Thousands of revelers descend on NYC for annual Santa-themed bar crawl SantaCon

 Commuter rail lines from New Jersey and the New York suburbs banned passengers from drinking on trains headed into Manhattan starting from 4 a.m.
 Saturday through noon Sunday.

-NYPD also reminded revelers that the city’s open container laws that prohibits consuming alcohol in the street still applies.
+The New York Police Department also reminded revelers that the city’s open container laws prohibit consuming alcohol in the street still applies.

-“Ensuring everyone has access to safe and orderly travel is a top priority,” MTA Police Chief John Mueller said in a statement earlier this week announcing the restrictions.
+“Ensuring everyone has access to safe and orderly travel is a top priority,” Metropolitan Transit Authority Police Chief John Mueller said in a statement this week announcing the restrictions.
 “The holiday season is a wonderful time of year, and we want everyone to get to their destination smoothly and on time while enjoying the festivities.”